ChuchoDC/ConnectR/README.md

 **Biogeographic Connectedness**, **Network Cluserting**, **Average Ocurrences**, and **Average Endemics**.

-The final user only need to create the input into the correct format, indicate which index, if not all of them, will be calculated, and determine the amount of ages (number of pages) to assess.
+The final user only need to create the input into the correct format, indicate which index, if not all of them, will be calculated, and determine the numer of ages (number of pages) to assess.
+[User Manual](Hand_Manual.md)

 The software will carry out parametric sampling of the indexes and plot them.
 These analyses can complement biogeographical studies based exclusively on